jellydator/ttlcache/Readme.md

-## TTLCache - an in-memory cache with expiration
+# TTLCache - an in-memory cache with expiration

 TTLCache is a simple key/value cache in golang with the following functions:

-1. Thread-safe
+1. Expiration of items based on time, or custom function
+2. Loader function to retrieve missing keys can be provided
-2. Individual expiring time or global expiring time, you can choose
+3. Individual expiring time or global expiring time, you can choose
-3. Auto-Extending expiration on `Get` -or- DNS style TTL, see `SkipTtlExtensionOnHit(bool)`
+4. Auto-Extending expiration on `Get` -or- DNS style TTL, see `SkipTTLExtensionOnHit(bool)`
-4. Fast and memory efficient
 5. Can trigger callback on key expiration
 6. Cleanup resources by calling `Close()` at end of lifecycle.
+7. Thread-safe with comprehensive testing suite.
+This code is in production at bol.com on critical systems.

 Note (issue #25): by default, due to historic reasons, the TTL will be reset on each cache hit and you need to explicitly configure the cache to use a TTL that will not get extended.

 [![Build Status](https://travis-ci.org/ReneKroon/ttlcache.svg?branch=master)](https://travis-ci.org/ReneKroon/ttlcache)

-#### Usage
+## Usage

 ```go
 import (
   "time"